 Dr. Minei’s research interests include the development of trauma systems and the use of evidence-based medicine to develop clinical practice guidelines.

-Paul E. Pepe, M.D., Professor, Department of Surgery
+Paul E. Pepe, M.D., Professor, Department of Emergency Medicine

 Renowned for a grass-roots, street-wise style in planning, implementing, and overseeing a systems approach to saving lives, both operationally and through clinical trials, his programs have resulted in some of the highest cardiac arrest and trauma survival rates worldwide.